-If anyone is interested in starting Conductive Education please contact Barbara Xifaras who is normally at the exercise class on Tuesday mornings or send an e-mail (firstname.lastname@example.org).
-If you already attend Conductive Education and would like to claim the cost of some of your sessions, please save the receipts you get from NICE and give them to me.
+If anyone is interested in starting Conductive Education please contact us.
+If you already attend Conductive Education and would like to claim the cost of some of your sessions, please save the receipts you get from NICE and give them to Dorothy.

 Two exercise classes take place on a Tuesday morning with a 30 minute coffee break between them.
-Please contact Barbara Xifaras (Tel: 01564 773977 mornings only) for more information.
+Cost per class is £2.00.
+Please contact Lionel or Roy for more information.

 Chair-based yoga classes are held on Friday mornings at 11.30am - 12.30pm in the Library in Solihull.
-The classes cost £2.50.
+The classes cost £4.00.Please contact Roy if you are interested in joining the class.
 Non-members are welcome to attend.

 Help for Carers